risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Connect to a source

 The most common way for getting streaming data into RisingWave is through upstream sources such as message queues or Change Data Capture streams.
-For streaming data ingestion, you need use the [`CREATE SOURCE`](/sql/commands/sql-create-source.md) command to connect to a source first.
+For streaming data ingestion, you need to use the [`CREATE SOURCE`](/sql/commands/sql-create-source.md) command to connect to a source first.

 Let's assume that you have entered five rows of data in the same schema as table `website_visits` into the `test` topic in Kafka: